msa-em/nanocartography/05_discussion.md

 (reciprocal space).
 As previously noted, the motion of a crystal is predicated on the real space description, but in electron microscopy analysis, the majority of terminology deals with reciprocal space.
-Therefore, decoupling these two explanations as first described in the section above through vector math and then subsequently the conversion to reciprocal space is necessary for better understanding.
+Therefore, decoupling these two explanations as first described in Naviation and Orientation through vector math and then subsequently the conversion to reciprocal space is necessary for better understanding.

 This additional conversion takes advantage of the previous conversion of